-One of the best loved Christmas Carols is the 165-year-old carol: Good King Wenceslas.
+One of the best loved Christmas Carols is the 19th century carol: Good King Wenceslas.
 In 1853, John Mason Neale chose Wenceslas as the subject for a children’s song to exemplify generosity.
 It quickly became a Christmas favorite, even though its words clearly indicate that Wenceslas ‘looked out’ on St. Stephen’s Day, the day after Christmas.
 So Good King Wenceslas is actually a Boxing Day carol!
 For a tune, Neale picked up a spring carol, originally sung with the Latin text ‘Tempus adest floridum’ or ‘Spring has unwrapped her flowers’.
 This original spring tune was first published in 1582 in a collection of Swedish church and school songs.

 Wenceslas was the Duke of Bohemia who was murdered in 929 AD by his wicked younger brother, Boleslav.
 As the song indicates, he was a good, honest, and strongly principled man.
 The song expresses his high moral character in describing King Wenceslas braving a fierce storm in order to help feed a poor neighbour.
 Wenceslas believed that his Christian faith needed to be put into action in practical ways.
 Wenceslas was brought up with a strong Christian faith by his grandmother St. Ludmila.
 Wenceslas’ own mother Drahomira, however, joined forces with an anti-Christian group that murdered Wenceslas’ grandmother, and seized power in Bohemia.
 Two years later in 922 AD, the evil Drahomira was deposed, and Good King Wenceslas became the ruler.
 He became Bohemia’s most famous martyr and patron saint.
 His picture appeared on Bohemian coins, and the Crown of Wenceslas became the symbol of Czech independence.